A FASCINATING story, published in the Melbourne Argus on August 25, 1945, revealed a glimpse into some of Melbourne’s early inns and hotels.

 Ernest McCaughan writes in his story that to anyone acquainted with Melbourne in the last century nothing is more striking than the disappearance of many popular city hotels”.

-There was also the V.R.C.
-Hotel in Melbourne, kept by former English boxing champion, James “Jem” Mace.
+The V.R.C.
+Hotel in Melbourne, kept by former English boxing champion, James “Jem” Mace was also mentioned in the story.
 Mace was granted the license of the V.R.C Hotel in Melbourne in 1878 on condition he “bricked-up” the entrance from the hotel to his adjoining gymnasium.

 TO ANYONE ACQUAINTED WITH MELBOURNE in the last century nothing is more striking than the disappearance of many popular city hotels.
 Few today recall their whereabouts, much less their hosts, though some were personalities.